Financial Wellness Programs

 - One one-hour session and two thirty-minute follow-ups: $250 per employee

 - One one-hour session and one twenty-minute follow-up: $160 per employee

 I love the idea of more employers offering such programs, and would be happy to discuss ideas and options with you if you’re considering adding financial wellness to your employee benefits.

 Educating people about financial literacy is very important to me.
 It’s a topic we’re not typically taught in schools for some reason, but everyone needs to know how to handle their money wisely.

 My recent speaking experience includes:

-- Regular presenting at Second Saturday Maine, which is a monthly, three-hour informational workshop for women facing divorce, focusing on the legal, financial and emotional issues they may be experiencing
+- Regular presenting at the Maine Divorce Workshop, which is a monthly, three-hour informational workshop for women facing divorce, focusing on the legal, financial and emotional issues they may be experiencing

 - A presentation to a group of dental students, where I focused on student loan debt, budgeting, and how to get on your feet financially upon graduation